JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 lmodel = Learn(Ωs, model, feats => label)
 ```

-The `Learn` transform automatically fits the model to the data that is passed to it.
+The `Learn` transform automatically fits the model to the data.

 Any model from the [StatsLeanModels.jl](https://github.com/JuliaML/StatsLearnModels.jl)
 model is supported, including all models from [MLJ.jl](https://github.com/alan-turing-institute/MLJ.jl).